reactioncommerce/reaction-development-platform/README.md

 provides the tooling to easily orchestrate the services in a local development environment.

-Platform services will be cloned as a child directories within this project.
+Platform services will be cloned as child directories within this project.

 ## Prerequisites